PA Takata Airbag Recall Lawsuits

 More recently, Takata has indicated several other manufacturing defects were found at their factory in Mexico.
 Rusty metal parts and poor welding techniques have been noted, as well as one report that “chewing gum dropped into an inflator” at the plant.
 Those same documents indicate that the Mexican plant allowed a rate of six to eight times above acceptable defect rate limits.

-Use the NHTSA’s Recalls Lookup Tool in order to see if your vehicle has any open recalls.
+Use the NHTSA’s Recalls Lookup Tool to see if your vehicle has any open recalls.

 Handler, Henning & Rosenberg LLC Can Fight for You!